KirstenAli/RaCore/README.md

+### View the Java Docs
+You can explore the complete Java documentation for the Rar framework [here](https://kirstenali.github.io/RaCore/).

 # Examples

 This tutorial demonstrates various REST API endpoints using the **Ra** framework.
 Each endpoint showcases a specific HTTP method and use case, including GET, POST, PUT, PATCH, DELETE, uploading, and serving static files.
 Let’s use a `Person` object as an example.